Suri Hati Mr. Pilot

-Suri Hati Mr. Pilot is a drama that aired in MegaDrama slot on Monday to Thursday at 10 pm Astro Ria Ria 104 and HD 123.
-This drama is an adaptation of the novel Suri Hati Mr. Pilot written by Dyla Dyna and published by Kaki Novel Enterprise.
-The drama's director is Michael Ang and Hadith Omar.
-This drama was published by Cube Film Co.
-Ltd. The main lead of this drama is Neelofa and Fattah Amin.
-The drama also starring Eleena Sui, Alvin Chong, Mas Khan, Aleeza Shadan, Nina Juren, and many others.
+Suri Hati Mr. Pilot (English: My Beloved Mr. Pilot) is a 2016 Malaysian television series starring Neelofa, Fattah Amin, Eleena Sui and Ben Amir based on a novel written by Dyla Dyna.
+This series was aired in MegaDrama slot on Monday to Thursday from October 10, 2016 to November 3, 2016 at 10 pm in Astro Ria.
 The first episode of this drama managed to get 5.5 million views and the highest record in the history of drama performance in Malaysia.
-Suri Hati Mr. Pilot be connected in Telemovie Suri Hati Mr. Pilot Raya.

 Synopsis

 Tells the story of a meeting between Ejaz (Fattah Amin), Mr. Pilot and Warda (Neelofa) to reopen the worksheet story two years ago.
 The events that led to Warda family thrown on his own stupidity that is so obsessed with Muslim love.
 The shakes were present for Ejaz frantic life and self Warda.
 Ejaz pushed jealous with the presence of Daniel Sein who also keeps a special feeling in Warda.
 Finally he refused to marry Warda.
 Marriage built beginning to raise seed of love in their hearts.
 However tika happy to be on top, again demanding Muslim love.
 Inara start making plans.
 Ejaz start hunted suspicious.
 Fractured relationships among sides finally collapsed when a misfortune befell Ejaz and snatching away all the dreams and his love for Warda and aviation.